AdobeDocs/mix-modeler.en/help/models/insights.md

 See [Multi-touch attribution](../get-started/about.md#multi-touch-attribution) for an introduction on the multi-touch attribution capability in Mix Modeler.

-Select one or more attribution models from the **[!UICONTROL Attribution Model]** dropdown list.
+Select one or more attribution models from the **[!UICONTROL Attribution Model]** dropdown menu.
 The selected attribution models apply to all visualizations in the Attribution tab.

 ![Attribution](/help/assets/model-insights-attribution.png)